indygreg/PyOxidizer/README.md

 of `PyOxidizer`, a side-effect of solving that problem with Rust is that `PyOxidizer` can serve as a bridge between these two languages.
 `PyOxidizer` can be used to easily add a Python interpreter to _any_ Rust project.
-But the opposite it also true: `PyOxidizer` can also be used to add Rust to Python.
+But the opposite is also true: `PyOxidizer` can also be used to add Rust to Python.
 Using `PyOxidizer`, you could _bootstrap_ a new Rust project which contains an embedded version of Python and your application.
 Initially, your project is a few lines of Rust that